Come out of her, my people, that ye be not partakers of her sins, and that ye receive not of her plagues—Rev. 18:4.

 Will soon be calm and cool again,

-Night is far spend and morn is near—
+Night is far spent and morn is near—

 Morn of the cloudless and the clear.